 1. Log in

-Go to: https://login.mediaflowpro.com or follow the link in your activation email.
-Log in with your credentials.
-(If you haven’t received login details – contact your administrator.)
+Visit: https://app.mediaflow.com or follow the link in your activation email.
+Log in using your credentials.
+(If you haven’t received login details, contact your administrator.)

 Learn more about users and permissions in Mediaflow